AdrienChampion/induction_for_dummies/src/smt/readme.md

 human readability.
 SMT-LIB is really meant to be used by programs to communicate, not for humans to actually write by hand.
 Still, it is readable enough for pedagogic and debugging purposes.

-> **NB:** [VS Code] has an extension for SMT-LIB syntax highlighting (`.smt2` files).
-The pieces of
+> [VS Code] has an extension for SMT-LIB syntax highlighting (`.smt2` files).
+The pieces of SMT-LIB
-> SMT-LIB code we will show in these posts will not have syntax highlighting, unfortunately.
-We
+> code we will show in these posts will not have syntax highlighting, unfortunately.
+We apologize
-> apologize for this problem, and encourage readers to copy these pieces of code in an editor that
+> for this problem, and encourage readers to copy these pieces of code in an editor that supports
-> supports SMT-LIB using the button at the top-right of the code blocks.
+> SMT-LIB using the button at the top-right of the code blocks.

 Anyway, an SMT-LIB assertion of our running example would look like this: